charmed-kubernetes/bundle/README.md

 ## Building all the bundles

 This directory includes a makefile that will produce all known bundles.
-The other bundles will be placed in the `bundles` directory of the root of this repo.
+The bundles will be placed in the `bundles` directory of the root of this repo.
 If you update bundle fragments, be sure to run make so that the bundles and their readme's are updated: